 - Aside from signs reading “Arenas District” at either end of Arenas Road, crews will erect additional markers elsewhere in the city directing people to the district.

-What they’re saying: Blackbook Bar owner Dean Levine began the ceremony by simply stating, “Welcome to the Arenas District.”
+What they’re saying: Blackbook Bar owner Dean Lavine began the ceremony by simply stating, “Welcome to the Arenas District.”
 He went on to deliver a deeply meaningful speech, telling how the simple street lined with businesses that were designed to cater to the LGBTQ+ community has become much more to everyone who visits or lives here.

-Looking back: Levine and others, including Palm Springs Mayor Lisa Middleton, told the story of how the earliest business founders on Arenas set out to create not only a welcoming place, but a place where businesses that served the unique needs of LGBTQ+ community members could set up shop.
+Looking back: Lavine and others, including Palm Springs Mayor Lisa Middleton, told the story of how the earliest business founders on Arenas set out to create not only a welcoming place, but a place where businesses that served the unique needs of LGBTQ+ community members could set up shop.

-- From bars and restaurants to barber shops and leather shops, “We have 16 thriving businesses that represent some of the best that Palm Springs has to offer,” Levine remarked.
+- From bars and restaurants to barber shops and leather shops, “We have 16 thriving businesses that represent some of the best that Palm Springs has to offer,” Lavine remarked.
 “Our shops are for everyone under the rainbow.”

 But wait: In an “only in Palm Springs” moment, officials with the city and Palm Springs Chamber of Commerce had one more surprise for those in attendance: A new crosswalk sign was unveiled proclaiming “Drag Queen Crossing” at the intersection of East Arenas Road and South Calle Encelia.